 The only thing that makes my irrational desire to get a Buc-ee’s credit card make any sense is the 10 cents per gallon you save on Buc-ee’s gas when you use the card.
 That’s about a 4% discount, depending on the cost of gas at the time.
 Since there’s no way for me to qualify for the card without us moving to Texas, I guess I’ll have to go without this card for a while longer.

 If you’re eligible for the Buc-ee’s card, you can sign up at the TDECU website.

 Choosing which card to use when you pull up to the gas station can be confusing.
-Just putting a little thought into what type of reward you want to earn can make the decision much clearer.
+Putting a little thought into what type of reward you want to earn can make the decision easier.

-- I’ll use the Citi ThankYou Premier because I’m all about earning the max points I can to use for our travels.
+- I use the Citi ThankYou Premier because I’m like to earn the max points I can for our travels.

 - Sharon uses the AMEX Everyday preferred because she only wants to have one card to use everywhere and this one gives a good return on her usual expenses (gas and groceries)

 - My dad uses the Costco card because he loves shopping at Costco and often fills up at the Costco gas station.